How eBay reduces fraud and risk with a global payment partner

 Inevitably, the easier you make it for customers to pay, the easier it is for fraudsters to succeed.
 By reducing the number of steps in the payment flow, the less data you can gather, and the harder it is to identify and stop fraud.
 Consequently, the fraud that plagues digital goods industries has extended to other industries like retail and travel as well.

 Fraudsters have learned that the easiest way to get a hold of payment credentials is to hone in on one ‘weak link’.
 And with the increase of large breaches around the world, fraudsters have access to higher quality data.
 They are no longer wasting their time on multiple, small-scale attempts, and are instead focusing their energy on springing sudden, large-scale attacks.

 It is crucial to focus on systems that can quickly identify and respond to emerging trends.

-To effectively combat fraud in 2017, it is crucial to focus on systems, rules and infrastructure that can quickly identify and respond to emerging trends, without the need for manual intervention.
-Fortunately, tools like Adyen RevenueProtect exist that use data and machine learning to react to changes quickly.
+To effectively combat fraud in 2017, it is crucial to focus on systems, rules, and infrastructure that can quickly identify and respond to emerging trends, without the need for manual intervention.
+Fortunately, tools like our risk management system RevenueProtect exist that use data and machine learning to react to changes quickly.

 Subscription and recurring businesses are increasingly embedded in our daily lives.
 We stream music and TV shows, order taxis at the touch of a button, and some of us even have new socks delivered to our door each month.